It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

 Skechers’ use of the recently concocted Hyper midsole foam on its popular racer/trainer instantly made it a cult favorite.

-Along with a low midsole offset, you get a ride experience which blends cushioning and speed on an incredibly lightweight shoe.
+Along with a low midsole offset, you get a ride experience that blends cushioning and speed on an incredibly lightweight shoe.

 7) Saucony Type A9